 In my opinion, digital scrapbooking is all about gathering and experimenting with fun textures, images, fonts, papers, and patterns—so have fun with it!
 Gather your materials, and let's explore how to make a digital scrapbook template.

 1. How to Start a Digital Scrapbook Template

 To start learning how to make a digital scrapbook template, we need to create a New Document.
 You can do so by going to File > New in Adobe Photoshop.

 For my digital scrapbook page, I decided to work at 8.5" wide by 11" high, but keep in mind, you can work at any size you prefer.
 If, for example, your scrapbook is square, work with those dimensions!
 The choice is yours.

 If you're planning to print your digital scrapbook page, you're going to need to work at a print-appropriate resolution.
 I recommend setting your Resolution to 300, if you plan to print your work.

-If you plan to share and enjoy your work exclusively in a digital environment, you might not need your work to be high res.
-However, since we're working with raster artwork—as in, artwork that cannot be scaled larger without losing quality—I usually like to work larger than I need.
+If you plan to share and enjoy your work exclusively in a digital environment, you might not need your work to be high resolution.
+However, since we're working with raster artwork—i.e. artwork that cannot be scaled larger without losing quality—I usually like to work larger than I need.
 You can always scale down.

 Once you are happy with your document settings, click Create to continue.

 Now that we have a blank canvas to work with, we need our content!
-This is my favorite part of the process—finding imagery, textures, and paper to work with.
+This is my favorite part of the process—finding imagery, textures, and digital scrapbook paper to work with.

 So, what is digital scrapbooking?
 With digital scrapbooking, we have an awesome advantage over traditional, physical scrapbooks: we can scan content, we can digitally manipulate content, we can download content!
 Not only is there a huge wealth of content out there, but it can prove to be less expensive and, if you make a mistake, you can undo!